HilaryWFT8787/HilaryWongFengTeng_DataPortfolio/SQL_Mental_proj.md

 # SQL portfolio 1
-## SLQ Project about Analyzing Students' Mental Health
+## SQL Project about Analyzing Students' Mental Health

 > [!NOTE]
 > This project description is sourced from DataCamp’s project on mental health of students going to a university in a different country.
 DataCamp is an online platform offering data science and data analysis courses and projects.
 The original project can be found there: